 Organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) stand ready with a National Helpline, offering support and referrals to local facilities that can guide individuals through the maze of substance use disorders, including substance use disorder caused by fentanyl.

-At the heart of this healing process is La Hacienda Treatment Center, helping addicts and alcoholics find recovery since 1972.
-With an expertise in treating opioid withdrawal symptoms and substance use disorders.
-Offering a holistic approach that addresses the physical, psychological, and spiritual aspects of addiction, La Hacienda offers a safe place on a tucked away ranch in the Hill country of Texas.
+At the heart of this healing process is La Hacienda Treatment Center, which has been helping addicts and alcoholics find recovery since 1972, with expertise in treating opioid withdrawal symptoms and substance use disorders.
+Offering a holistic approach that addresses the physical, psychological, and spiritual aspects of addiction, La Hacienda offers a safe place on a tucked-away ranch in the Hill Country of Texas.

 Programs Offered: